Versions: Standard and Plus

 Custom user message

 You can customize the message your user sees from the Context-Aware Access page in the Admin console.
-When customizing messages, be sure to add descriptive text to help your staff understand what the user is experiencing.
+When customizing messages, add descriptive text to help your staff understand what the user is experiencing.

 Security > Context-Aware Access > User Message